★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Final Control

-Industrial control valves, isolation/shutoff valves, pressure relief & safety valves, actuators and regulators
+Industrial control valves, isolation/shutoff valves, pressure relief & safety valves, actuators, regulators and fluid/motion control products

 Revenue